 Due to the size and complexity of MILCOM projects/actions, they MUST undergo a Level II, Quantitative Assessment, with ACAM.
-Therefore, for MICON projects CATEX A2.3.11 can only apply if an ACAM assessment indicate an insignificant air quality impact.
-Thie CATEX requires a "similar setting".
-Therefore, if the location or attainment status is different than the original action, CATEX A2.3.11 cannot be applied unless the ACAM assessment indicates an insignificant air quality impact.
+Therefore, for MILCON projects, CATEX A2.3.11 can only apply if a new ACAM assessment indicates an insignificant air quality impact.